AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/java/index.md

     - `export PDF_SERVICES_CLIENT_ID=<YOUR CLIENT ID>`
     - `export PDF_SERVICES_CLIENT_SECRET=<YOUR CLIENT SECRET>`

-4) Next, we can create our credentials and use them to create our PDF Services instance
+4) Next, we can create our credentials and use them to create a PDF Services instance

 ```javascript
 // Initial setup, create credentials instance